Sanai: Poetic influence

 Rumi acknowledged Sanai and Attar as his two great inspirations, saying, "Attar is the soul and Sanai its two eyes, I came after Sanai and Attar."
 The Walled Garden of Truth was also a model for Nizami's Makhzan al-Asrar (Treasury of Secrets).

 Modern cultural references

-There is a reference to Hakim Sanai's poetry near the end of the 2017 film The Shape of Water by Guillermo del Toro.
-In the final scene of the movie, the narrator recites a few verses of poetry without specific attribution, although there is a reference in the film's credit sequence to "Adapted works by Hakim Sanai."
-Researching for the Library of Congress blog From the Catbird Seat, Peter Armenti confirmed with the assistance of Catbird blog readers that the poem spoken at the end of The Shape of Water is del Toro's adaptation of Priya Hemenway's translation of an original poem by Hakim Sanai.
-Hemenway's translation appears in The Book of Everything: Journey of the Heart’s Desire : Hakim Sanai’s Walled Garden of Truth (2002).
+Guillermo del Toro's 2017 film The Shape of Water ends with a recitation of one of Sanai's poems; Sanai is named in the closing credits.

+Unable to perceive the shape of you, I find you all around me.

+Your presence fills my eyes with your love.

+It humbles my heart, for you are everywhere.

 Quotations

-Sanai's poetry stresses the possibility of an "awakening":

-His means for this awakening is surrender to God, his poetry has been called "The essential fragrance of the path of love".
+Sanai's poetry stresses the possibility of an "awakening."
+His means for this awakening is surrender to God.
+His poetry has been called "the essential fragrance of the path of love."
 He hits out at human hypocrisy and folly: